toperri/defaultmod/README.md

 - DefaultMod doesn't support editing directly from the textbox.
 - Some domains that are shown don't have any data.
 Can be resolved but at the cost of a less performant domain loading system.
+- In the repository, it can't seem to get rid of .DS_Store files.